MaxiLambda/go-seminar/README.md

 There are two functions `F1(x) = x^3+4*x^2-2` and `F2(x) = x^4-1`.
 The fuzz-tests fail if an `x1` and `x2` are found so that
 `F(x1) - F(x2) < 0.001`.

 There seems to be a lot of variance in the number of required test-runs.
-On average the native-go tests are the fastest and require the least number of attempts, followed by the custom-struct tests.
-In comparison, the fuzz-headers tests are rather slow and of poor quality.
+On average the native-go tests are the fastest (avg.
+4.25) and require the least number of attempts, followed by the custom-struct tests (avg.
+7.05) .
+In comparison, the fuzz-headers tests are rather slow and of poor quality (avg.
+131.35s).
 This is expected, because there is a lot of overhead required to parse random bytes to the desired data.
 Additionally, these tests can't be optimized by the guided fuzzing approach of the native-go fuzzer, because the usage of pseudo-randomness make deterministic results harder because small changes in the input can drastically change the output.

+Avg. durations were calculated by running `go test go-seminar -fuzz ...` and measuring the time until an Error is thrown.
+The measurements therefore include setup times.

 ```go
 // Run  67538: F1(-1.142857) and F2(1.285714) are similar